robsiera/Fusion/docs/faq/How does Fusion work.md

 We can make a distinction between different degrees of complexity:

-1. Server-side only: Simplest scenario, just caching on one server
+A. Server-side only: Simplest scenario, just caching on one server
-2. Client & server: Adding real-time updates to browsers
+B. Client & server: Adding real-time updates to browsers
-3. Distributed: Working across multiple servers
+C. Distributed: Working across multiple servers

 Fusion supports all of these scenarios, but the simpler the scenario, the less components you need to understand.